Pinnacle Freight: Outstanding

 Please note, however, that these figures are estimated and vary according to the shipping line.
 It’s always best to check with one of our advisors before confirming your load plan.

-No, a freight forwarder does not need an IATA code.
+Yes, a freight forwarder does need an IATA code in order to book with airlines.
 IATA (The International Air Transport Association) is the trade association for the world’s airlines.
-IATA now represents some 290 airlines in 120 countries and whilst there is no requirement to be, we at Pinnacle Freight are proud members.
-This gives us access to all 290 airlines, which isn’t the case for non-member freight forwarders.
+IATA now represents some 300 airlines in 120 countries and whilst there is no requirement to be, we at Pinnacle Freight are proud members.
+This gives us access to all 300 airlines, which isn’t the case for non-member freight forwarders.

 Yes, UK businesses require an EORI Number (Economic Operators Registration and Identification number) if they are moving goods internationally.
 If a freight forwarder is acting upon your behalf to move your cargo between the below locations then they will require your EORI Number: